Jorrin John: Club career

 In March 2014, he returned to England and signed for Corby Town to maintain fitness before in July 2014, moving to Nuneaton Town.

 In January 2015, he signed with NK Domžale.

 In October 2017, he signed with Harrowby United and made his debut away to Rugby Town in the FA Vase 1st round proper.

 In January 2018, he signed with six-times Cambodian League champion Phnom Penh Crown FC.

 John signed for Southern League Division One Central side Bedworth United on 19 September 2020.

+John signed for Northern Premier League Division One Midlands side Rugby Town on 4 July 2025.
+He was joined at the club on the same day as defender Joe Magunda.

 International career

 John represented England at Under 16, Under 17, Under 18 and Under 19 levels.
 In October 2014 he was called up by Antigua and Barbuda making his full international debut on 8 October in a match against Saint Lucia in the Caribbean Cup.
-He was also part of the Antuguan team at the 2014 Caribbean Cup.
+He was also part of the Antiguan team at the 2014 Caribbean Cup.